lgblgblgb/xemu/xvic20/README.md

 # X-VIC20

 Just a quick experiment to write a _VERY_ inaccurate and ugly, unfinished Commodore VIC-20 emulator using SDL2 library.
+Main purpose: allow to test some theories of mine on a more common machine first about writing emulator, than about the Commodore LCD ...
+This emulator can be also treated as test bed for Xep128 (also on github, under my name) which is a more serious try to emulate a Z80 based computer (Enterprise-128).

 Written by (C)2016 LGB (Gábor Lénárt) <lgblgblgb@gmail.com>